Woutitit/woutitit.github.io/index.md

 - [Song creation plan](song-creation-plan.md)

 ## Quick reference
-The articles in here are meant to be very sparse in explanation and are just there to give you list of things to try and check (whether that is mixing, mastering, composition or whatever).
+The articles in here are meant to be very sparse in explanation and are just there to give you a list of things to try and check (whether that is mixing, mastering, composition or whatever).
 Very handy for workflow, inspiration and improving a song.

 - [Commonities](commonities.md)
 - [Song creation checklist](songwriting-checklist.md)